Clinic Faculty & Staff

 Clinic Director

-Sara Colangelo is the Director of the Environmental Law & Justice Clinic and a Visiting Professor of Law.
+Sara Colangelo is an Associate Professor of Law and the Director of the Environmental Law & Justice Clinic.
 She is the 2020 recipient of the Georgetown Law Fahy Teaching Award.
-From 2015-2021 Professor Colangelo served as the Director of Georgetown’s Environmental Law and Policy Program, teaching multiple courses in environmental law.
-Her areas of specialty are environmental litigation and enforcement, including community considerations in the enforcement process: She speaks at conferences, appears in the media, and provides Congressional testimony on these topics.
-Professor Colangelo is a member of multiple boards and committees on environmental law and scholarship, science and health, and environmental justice.
+From 2015-2021 Professor Colangelo served as Director of Georgetown’s Environmental Law and Policy Program, teaching multiple courses in environmental law.
+Her scholarship is forthcoming or has appeared in the California Law Review, Harvard Environmental Law Review, in the book Environmental Law Before the Courts: A US-EU Narrative, and other law journals.
+Professor Colangelo has served as lead and co-author for U.S. Supreme Court amicus briefs, testified before Congress, and is a frequent contributor to media outlets.
+She is also a member of multiple boards and committees on environmental protection, scholarship, science, and public health.

 Previously Professor Colangelo served as a trial attorney for the Environmental Enforcement Section (EES) of the Environment and Natural Resources Division at the Department of Justice for many years.
 She joined the Division through the Attorney General’s Honors Program.
 At EES, she managed complex civil environmental enforcement cases for pollution control and cleanup of hazardous waste sites to negotiated or litigated resolution, appearing on behalf of the United States in trials across the country.
 Professor Colangelo received multiple awards from the Environmental Protection Agency and from the Environment Division for her work.
 In addition, she was nominated for two awards from the Attorney General.